Tech Pages - Do it Yourself Paint - Queenz Kustomz

 Since I see this question asked quite a bit, I'll describe quickly how to "do it yourself".

-2. Once clean and dry, you can begin sanding.
+Once clean and dry, you can begin sanding.
 If this is bare metal, you can sand with 40 on a D.A.
 (Dual action sander) If you are sanding by hand, use 80 grit.
-If you are just scuffing down existing paint to re-shoot, you can sand with 400 wet, D.A., or dry, by hand.
-If you choose to wet sand, use a plastic squeeze bottle to wet the surface.
+If you are just scuffing down existing paint to re-shoot, you can sand with 400 or 600 wet, D.A., or dry, by hand.
+If you choose to wet sand, use a plastic squeeze bottle filled with water and a few drops of dishwashing liquid to wet the surface.
 Keep the paper as wet as possible and check your progress by pulling a rubber squeegee across the surface.
 You'll be able to see where you need more sanding as well as where there are problems like scratches, small dings, etc. with this method.
-As an added tip, use a drop or two of dishwashing liquid in the squeeze bottle.
-This helps lubricate the paper and helps it cut faster and last longer.

 Paint.
 Follow the directions on your paint for mixing, spraying, tack times, etc. If you are doing a spray can special, you won't need to worry about mixing paint.
 Apply color until all of your repaired areas or all of the primer is fully covered, then go one more coat.
-When this is dry, you may wet sand with 600 and give one or two more coats.
+When this is dry, you may wet sand with 800-1000 and give one or two more coats.
 Do this only if necessary.
 If you don't have any problems to address, you can shoot your clear as soon as the base is dry enough.
-This varies by paint manufacturer, but it's usually between 5 minutes to an hour that you have as a window for adhesion.
+This varies by paint manufacturer, but it's usually between 5 minutes to an hour that you have as a window for best adhesion (some basecoats can be cleared up to 24 hours later without scuffing).
 Check with your paint supplier for any additional tips regarding mixing, spraying, clearing, etc. They all have data sheets they will give you for free, just ask your supplier.
 It is best to use an autobody supply jobber for this, as they deal with this on a daily basis.
 One last tip in this section.
 If you need to sand your basecoat, make sure you spray at least one more coat over your sanding marks prior to hitting the part with clear.
 If you do not, your sanding marks will show through the clear, especially with a metallic or pearl base.
 That would not be good.
-Not good at all
+Not good at all.